 Get into a rehab program after your operation and stay with it.

-To find useful services to help you with rehabilitation, see our list of government and community agencies.
+To find useful services to help you with rehabilitation, see our services and resources listing.

 Read our brochure Living well with heart disease: a guide for people with coronary artery disease.
 This book is a comprehensive guide for heart patients like you, your family and friends to improve your success of recovery, understand the diagnosis and treatment you will receive and make healthy changes to your lifestyle.
 It is Canadian, current and has been approved by Heart and Stroke Foundation medical experts.
 You can also order the booklet online.